A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion

 Modern seismic inversion, such as FWI, is cast as an optimization problem endowed with partial differential equation constraints \citep{virieux2009overview}.
 Given a suitable discretization of the physical quantities of interest, and the algebraic operators that govern their mutual relationship, the problem can be succinctly expressed as:

 Data $\bd\in\Real^{\Nr\times\Nt\times\Ns}$ are recorded in time (where $Nt$ denotes the number of time samples) at $\Nr$ receiver locations for different $\Ns$ source positions.
 Alternatively, after a temporal Fourier transform, $\bd\in\Compl^{\Nr\times\Nf\times\Ns}$ for $\Nf$ frequencies.
 The variable $\bu\in\Real^{N\times\Nt\times\Ns}$ (or $\bu\in\Compl^{N\times\Nf\times\Ns}$, in frequency domain) represents a wavefield---e.g.~the solution of the wave equation $\A\bu=\bq$--- discretized on an $N$-dimensional space.
 The right-hand side $\bq$ of the wave equation is typically a point source.
-In equation~\eqref{eq:invprobgen}, the data are compared to the values of $\bu$ interpolated at the receiver locations via the operator $R$, and the misfit calculated via the least-squares norm $\norm{\cdot}\defeq\norm{\cdot}_2$.
+In equation~\eqref{eq:invprobgen}, the data are compared to the values of $\bu$ interpolated at the receiver locations via the operator $R$, and the misfit is calculated via the least-squares norm $\norm{\cdot}\defeq\norm{\cdot}_2$.
 The wave operator $\A$ is parameterized by $\bmm$, which encapsulates the model unknowns of the problem.
 Throughout this paper, $\bmm$ represents squared slowness.
 Other physical parameters are included in the wave operator but kept fixed and will not be estimated.